nomad-coe/nomad-parser-vasp/README.md

 ```

 # Installation
-The code is python 2 and python 3 compatible.
+The code is python 3 compatible.
 First download and install
 the nomadcore package:

 ```sh